spinscale/elasticsearch-ingest-opennlp/README.md

   ]
 }

-PUT /my-index/my-type/1?pipeline=opennlp-pipeline
+PUT /my-index/_doc/1?pipeline=opennlp-pipeline
 {
   "my_field" : "Kobe Bryant was one of the best basketball players of all times.
 Not even Michael Jordan has ever scored 81 points in one game.
 Munich is really an awesome city, but New York is as well.
 Yesterday has been the hottest day of the year."
 }

+# response will contain an entities field with locations, dates and persons
-GET /my-index/my-type/1
+GET /my-index/_doc/1
-{
-  "my_field" : "Kobe Bryant was one of the best basketball players of all times.
-Not even Michael Jordan has ever scored 81 points in one game.
-Munich is really an awesome city, but New York is as well.
-Yesterday has been the hottest day of the year.", "entities" : {
-    "locations" : [ "Munich", "New York" ],
-    "dates" : [ "Yesterday" ],
-    "names" : [ "Kobe Bryant", "Michael Jordan" ]
-  }
-}
 ```

-You can also specify only certain named entities in the processor, i.e. if you only want to extract names
+You can also specify only certain named entities in the processor, i.e. if you only want to extract persons

 ```